cnstlungu/portable-data-stack-mage/README.md

 ## Overview of architecture

-The docker-compose process will begin building the application suite.
+The docker process will begin building the application suite.
 The suite is made up of the following components, each within its own docker container:
 * **generator**: this is a collection of Python scripts that will generate, insert and export the example data
 * **mage**: this is the orchestrator tool that will trigger the ETL tasks; its GUI is locally available on port 6789;
 * **superset**: this contains the web-based Business Intelligence application we will use to explore the data; exposed on port 8088.

-Once the docker-compose building process has completed, we may open the Mage GUI (locally: localhost:6789) to view the orchestration of our tasks.
+Once the docker building process has completed, we may open the Mage GUI (locally: localhost:6789) to view the orchestration of our tasks.

 After the DAGs have completed you can either analyze the data using the querying and visualization tools provided by Superset (available locally on port 8088), or query the Data Warehouse (available as a DuckDB Database)